Fidelity Bonds

 • Company or client finances

-• Social Security numbers
+• Personal information, such as Social Security numbers

 What do fidelity bonds cover?

-Specifically, this policy protects your business against:
+Specifically, this bond protects against:

 Purple check mark